Writing in Psychology

 - Peer editing.
 If peer editing is available in a class, take advantage of the critical feedback provided.

-- Visiting the Writing Center: The tutors in the University Writing Center (Broome 2360) are available to read your work with you.
+- Visiting the Writing Center: The tutors in the University Writing and Multiliteracy Center (Broome 2360) are available to read your work with you.
 Be sure to take advantage of this free service early enough to give yourself time to make changes to your paper.

 - Proofreading.
 Before submitting a written assignment, students should read each sentence critically and ask whether it clearly communicates what the student wants it to communicate.